Close

 Visit Official Website

 Access the Value Added Tax Authority’s official website and log in.
-Then, navigate to the registration section.
+Then, explore the registration section.

 Provide Details